singerlabgt/github-practice/README.md

 # github-practice
-**example files and exercises to practice using GitHub as a lab**
+**example repo to practice using GitHub as a lab**

 ## Overview ##
-this folder contains template files and exercises
+this folder contains template files and exercises to practice using Git and GitHub
   * template files
-    * .gitattributes
-    * .gitignore
-    * README.md
+    * [README.md](README.md) - this can be used as an example, edit as needed for your repo
+    * [.gitattributes](.gitattributes) - this can be copied directly to any repo using Matlab code
+    * [.gitignore](.gitignore) - this can be copied directly to any repo using Matlab code
+    * [github-etiquette.md](github-etiquette.md) - this is an outline of etiquette and rules when using the lab GitHub page
   * exercises
     * setting up Git and GitHub
     * using code from lab repos and pulling/pushing updates